Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/mixedreality.remoterendering-readme.md

 ---
 title: Azure Remote Rendering client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.MixedReality.RemoteRendering, mixedreality ms.date: 02/24/2021
+keywords: Azure, dotnet, SDK, API, Azure.MixedReality.RemoteRendering, remoterendering ms.date: 05/07/2025
 ms.topic: reference
 ms.devlang: dotnet
+ms.service: remoterendering
 ---
-# Azure Remote Rendering client library for .NET - version 1.0.0-beta.3
+# Azure Remote Rendering client library for .NET - version 1.2.1-alpha.20250507.1

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.